braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/flutter/flutter_sdk_integration.md

 To complete the installation, you will need the [app identifier API key]({{site.baseurl}}/api/identifier_types/) as well as the [SDK endpoint][4].
 Both are located under **Manage Settings** in the dashboard.

 Before following these steps, install and set up the [Flutter SDK][5].
+Ensure your machine is running the appropriate Flutter version requirements [noted here][7].

 ## Step 1: Integrate the Braze library